almostearthling/whenever_tray/README.md

 via menu entries exposed by the wrapper.
 The menu can be accessed by clicking on an icon in the _tray notification area_, a common paradigm for applications that run in the background but still require some sporadic user interaction in modern graphical environments. **whenever_tray** also allows to show the log of **whenever** (provided that at least a text editor is available) via a menu entry, and to start the scheduler at lower/lowest priority by specifying it in the configuration file.

-The functionality of **whenever_tray** is intentionally limited to the lowest possible extent, in order to keep the code essential (thus reducing the need of specific code for specific platforms) and to use the least possibile computational resources.
+The functionality of **whenever_tray** is intentionally reduced to the lowest possible limit, in order to keep the code essential (thus reducing the need of specific code for specific platforms) and to use the least possibile computational resources.
 While CPU consumption should not be a problem, as both **whenever_tray** and **whenever** itself spend most of their time _waiting_, having a small application that uses a low amount of RAM could be desirable, in order to have the possibility that the **whenever** "suite" would run on a desktop system without a noticeable impact on it -- except when it checks conditions or executes tasks that, by user design, are resource hungry.

 Once configured, **whenever_tray** takes care of